 Accountants and financial professionals have the skillsets to analyze complex data problems and distill valuable information from them.
 By adding your skills to the data picture, you can help drive good decisions.

-The Right Tools Provide Great Data: Sage 300 ERP and Sage X3 ERP
+The Right Tools Provide Great Data: Sage 300cloud (formerly known as Sage 300) and Sage EM (formerly known as Sage X3)

 With the right tools, you can generate accurate data that informs all aspects of your business.
 IWI Consulting Group offers many business software systems to help you collect, distill, and harness the power of your business’s data.
-Two such tools are Sage 300 ERP and Sage X3 ERP.
-We offer a free white paper on Sage X3 ERP that you can download from our website.
+Two such tools are Sage 300cloud (formerly known as Sage 300) and Sage EM (formerly known as Sage X3).
+We offer a free white paper on Sage EM (formerly known as Sage X3) that you can download from our website.

 Accounting Updates: IFRS-16 for Canadian Businesses that Lease Equipment